GAIA-vision/GAIA-cv/README.rst

 Acknowledgements
 ---------------

-- This repo is constructed on top of the awesome mmcv_.
+- This repo is constructed on top of the awesome toolbox mmcv_.
-- Some of the core ideas are inspired by an amazing work BigNas_.
+- Some of the ideas are inspired by an amazing work named BigNAS_.